stackgl/shader-school/exercises/frag-2/README.md

 # Uniform variables and textures

+## Exercise

+Write a program which swaps the red and blue color channels of a texture image.
+To do this, you should modify the <a href="/open/frag-2" target="_blank">`fragment.glsl` shader in this project's directory</a>.
+You will be given the following uniforms to help compute this quantity:

+* `screenSize` which should be applied to scale the coordinates of `gl_FragCoord` to an acceptable range.
+* `texture` which is a `sample2D` containing the texture to draw.

+***

 ## Uniform variables

 One way to send data to shaders is with `uniform` variables.  `uniform` variables can be set from within JavaScript and are broadcast to all executions of a shader.
 Here is how we could declare a fragment shader which takes as input some 4-vector called `foo` and assigns it to the fragment color: